smherwig/phoenix-countserver/README.md

 # phoenix-countserver

-Trusted monotonic counter with associated data server for the Phoenix SGX-microkernel
+Trusted monotonic counter with associated data server for the Phoenix SGX-microkernel.